Music of the Metal Gear series: Metal Gear >> Solid Snake: Music Compilation of Hideo Kojima / Red Disc

+It serves as a companion album to the previously released Snatcher >> Policenauts: Music Compilation of Hideo Kojima / Black Disc (小島秀夫監督作品 音楽集 黒盤, Kojima Hideo Kantoku Sakuhin Ongakushu: Kuroban), a compilation album which features a similar mix of newly-recorded and previously released music tracks based on Kojima's two adventure games, Snatcher and Policenauts.

 Metal Gear Solid 2: Sons of Liberty Original Soundtrack

 Metal Gear Solid 2: Sons of Liberty Original Soundtrack is the official soundtrack to Konami's 2001 stealth game Metal Gear Solid 2: Sons of Liberty.

 Most of the original music was composed and arranged by Harry Gregson-Williams, with the exceptions of "Metal Gear Solid Main Theme", composed by Tappi Iwase and arranged by Harry Gregson-Williams, "Can't Say Goodbye to Yesterday", written by Rika Muranaka and performed by the Felix Farrar Orchestra and (in the full version) Carla White, and "Fortune" and "Who Am I Really?", composed by Norihiko Hibino.
 "Opening Infiltration", "RAY Escapes", "The World Needs Only One Big Boss!" and "Arsenal Is Going to Take Off!" were co-composed by Gregson-Williams and Hibino.

 The CD was released on November 29, 2001 – the same day as the Japanese release of the game.
 A second soundtrack to Sons of Liberty, Metal Gear Solid 2: Sons of Liberty Soundtrack 2: The Other Side, was released in 2002.